 1967: Simca 1100

-What makes the Simca 1100 so special is that it had been conceived in response to customer research in France which showed that buyers expected FWD in their small cars – and that it was designed to meet that demand.
-The Simca 1100 could, then, be described as the world’s first second generation FWD hatchback.
+What makes the Simca 1100 so special is that it had been conceived in response to customer research in France which showed that buyers expected front-wheel drive in their small cars – and that it was designed to meet that demand.
+The Simca 1100 could, then, be described as the world’s first second-generation front-wheel-drive hatchback.

-Although the 1100’s engine was new, it was based on the Mille’s ohv power unit and was therefore something of a known quantity for Simca engineers.
+Although the 1100’s engine was new, it was based on the Simca 1000‘s ohv power unit and was therefore something of a known quantity for Simca Engineers.
 When Chrysler took a controlling stake in Simca in 1963, it gave the project its blessing – and Simca pushed for a 1967 launch, some seven years before the Golf.

 1971: Zastava 101

-Yes, I know what you’re thinking – it’s just a Fiat 128 in drag, built in an command economy country but the genius of this car is that, in many ways, it improves on the car it was based on.
+Yes, I know what you’re thinking – it’s just a Fiat 128 built in an command economy country, but the genius of this car is that, in many ways, it improves on the car it was based on.
 Once again, Giacosa showed his mastery of engineering with the Fiat 128, taking the best points established with the Autobianchi, and moving them on several stages.

 In came a wonderful new belt-driven ohc engine (which was incredibly advanced and long-lived), as well as a contemporary sounding all-independent MacPherson strut suspension layout.
 Architecturally, the modern car had truly arrived, even if it was packaged in a three-box body that did all it could to disguise that ultra-modern envelope.